camfindlay/ckanext-lcrnz/README.md

 Currently, the placeholder text for the Dataset, Group, and Organization search fields is blank.
 Placeholder text can be added by editing the appropriate `placeholder` variables in `templates/snippets/search_form.html`.

+To change teh placeholder text for the home page search form, edit the `placeholder` variable in `templates/home/snippets/search.html`.